tylerrmit/homebridge-coviva-hager/README.md

 ## Features

-Currently, this plugin only supports a dimmer module, and I hope to add support for a switch module as soon as the parts arrive and are installed in my home.

-If you'd like me to add support for a different type of module, please have a look at your Homebridge log file.
-For each unsupported device, you will see a message like this:
+This plugin supports on/off modules, dimmer modules, and roller shutter/blinds modules.

+Each Coviva module type has a "profile ID".
+If you encounter a Coviva module type that is not (yet) supported, you will see a line like this in the Homebridge log file when Homebridge first starts up / restarts:

 ```
-Ignoring device [AAA] with unsupported profile [BBB]
+[CovivaHagerPlatform] Ignoring device [AAA] with unsupported profile [BBB] [Unknown]
+[CovivaHagerPlatform] Attribute type [5] min [0] max [50] current [19.200000762939453] unit [%C2%B0C] step value [0.5] state [1]
+[CovivaHagerPlatform] Attribute type [7] min [0] max [100] current [54] unit [%25] step value [1] state [1]
 ```

-where BBB is a number.
-E.g. the profile number for the supported dimmer module is 15.
+Where [AAA] is the name of the device in the Coviva App, and [BBB] is the "profile ID" for that type of device.
+Then there will be a further log message for each "attribute" of the module.

-Log an issue via GitHub with the following details:
+To request support for a new Coviva module type, please log an "issue" via GitHub, with the following details:

-* Profile number from the log message
+* The log messages from the Homebridge log similar to the above examples, showing the "profile ID" and details of the module's attributes
-* Type of device
+* Your description of the type of the device
+* Your description of what state the device was in at the time (e.g. 'the blinds were 30% closed')
 * Coviva Part Number (if known)

-and I'll see what I can do.

 Known Coviva profile numbers: